ViniciusLozio/SchellingModels/README.md

 ## Extendind Schelling Models

-Since Schelling's article, studies have been conducted on Schelling models, exploring different dynamics, neighbourhoods and cells fractions.
+Since Schelling's article, several studies have been conducted on Schelling models, exploring different dynamics, neighbourhoods and cells fractions.

 The model in this project works as follows: